 Should You Stop Taking Selective Serotonin Reuptake Inhibitors?

-Discontinuing a selective serotonin reuptake inhibitor (SSRI) medication can be a challenging process for many people.
-Quitting an SSRI medication without proper medical supervision can be dangerous and potentially harmful to one’s physical and mental health.
+Discontinuing an antidepressant or selective serotonin reuptake inhibitor (SSRI) medication can be a challenging process for many people.
+Stopping an SSRI medication without proper medical supervision can be dangerous and potentially harmful to one’s physical and mental health.
 Abruptly stopping the medication can lead to an increased risk of relapse of the underlying condition that the medication was initially prescribed for, such as depression or anxiety.
-In addition, some withdrawal symptoms can be severe and long-lasting, which can cause significant distress and interfere with daily functioning.
+In addition, some withdrawal symptoms can be severe, which can cause significant distress and interfere with daily functioning.

 Brain zaps are an uncomfortable and disconcerting symptom that can occur during SSRI withdrawal, but they are usually mild.
 If you are experiencing SSRI brain zaps or other SSRI side effects and are considering stopping your medication, it is very important to speak with your doctor or a psychiatrist beforehand.